ajitgoel/Notes/AWS-SolutionArchitecture-AssociateExam/Definations.md

 	\- ==The Default Termination Policy for ASG is that it tries to balance across AZ first, and then delete based on the age of the launch configuration.==
 	\- **cooldown period** helps to ensure that it doesn't launch or terminate additional instances before the previous scaling activity takes effect.
 	\- You ==can only specify one launch configuration for an Auto Scaling group at a time==, and you can't modify a launch configuration after you've created it.
 Therefore, if you want to change the launch configuration for an Auto Scaling group, you must create a launch configuration and then update your Auto Scaling group with the new launch configuration.
+	\- **You can scale-out activity to ECS container instances based on following metrics:** CPU Utilization, Disk Reads, Disk Read Operations, Disk Writes, Disk Write Operations, Network In, Network Out, Status Check Failed (Any), Status Check Failed (Instance), Status Check Failed (System)
+	\- **You can scale-out activity to ECS service based on following metrics:**
+		**ECSServiceAverageCPUUtilization**—Average CPU utilization of the service.
+		**ECSServiceAverageMemoryUtilization**—Average memory utilization of the service.
+		**ALBRequestCountPerTarget**—Number of requests completed per target in an Application Load Balancer target group.

 **automate the log collection for Auto Scaling group of Amazon EC2 instances across multiple AZ behind an ALB**